apache/openwhisk/docs/reference.md

 ### Function prototype

-OpenWhisk JavaScript actions run in a Node.js runtime, currently version 6.2.0.
+OpenWhisk JavaScript actions run in a Node.js runtime.

 Actions written in JavaScript must be confined to a single file.
 The file can contain multiple functions but by convention a function called `main` must exist and is the one called when the action is invoked.
 For example, the following is an example of an action with multiple functions.